 KKR consolidates all variable interest entities ("VIE") in which it is considered the primary beneficiary.
 An enterprise is determined to be the primary beneficiary if it holds a controlling financial interest.
-A controlling financial interest is defined as (a) the power to direct the activities of a variable interest entity that most significantly impact the entity's business and (b) the obligation to absorb losses of the entity or the right to receive benefits from the entity that could potentially be significant to the variable interest entity.
-The revised consolidation rules require an analysis to (a) determine whether an entity in which KKR holds a variable interest is a variable interest entity and (b) whether KKR's involvement, through holding interests directly or indirectly in the entity or contractually through other variable interests (e.g., management and performance related fees), would give it a controlling financial interest.
+A controlling financial interest is defined as (a) the power to direct the activities of a variable interest entity that most significantly impact the entity's business and (b) the obligation to absorb losses of the entity or the right to receive benefits from the entity in which KKR holds a variable interest is a variable interest entity and (b) whether KKR's involvement, through holding interests directly or indirectly in the entity or contractually through other variable interests (e.g., management and performance related fees), would give it a controlling financial interest.
 Performance of that analysis requires the exercise of judgment.
-Where KKR has an interest in an entity that has qualified for the deferral of the revised consolidation rules as discussed in "Recently
+Where KKR has an interest in an entity that has qualified for the deferral of the revised consolidation rules as discussed in "Recently"